phi-grib/flame_API/README.md

 api.flame.edu/v1/{root}/models/{modelname}
 ```

-Over this resource the client can create, delete and get info with the HTTP verbs (POST, DELETE, GET).
+Over this resource the client can create, delete or get info with the HTTP verbs (POST, DELETE, GET...).

+## TODO

+* Write data models for requests and responses
+* Write serializers to send and receive standardized data
+* Adapt the responses to the OpenAPI specification in `flameAPI.yml`